alemart/surgescript/docs/engine/player.md

 Player
 ======

 The Player object is used to control a specific player/character.
 Player objects are tagged *player*.
+That might be useful when dealing with collisions.

 Factory
 -------

-#### SurgeEngine.Player
+#### Player

 `SurgeEngine.Player(playerName | playerId)`